Alepes-8/API/docs/openapis.md

 The recipe_manager_api handles the creation and deletion and look up of recpies through a local dbmongo database.
 So in this it is important to know how to work the different components

 How to run, check the how_to_run.md file.

+### task_tracker_api

+The task_tracker_api handles the creation and adjustements of tasks through a local dbmongo database.
+However, in order to do any adjustment to the task_tracker_api it is required that one has the authentication to do so.
+The api also handles the creation of a user, and then the login of set user in order to get respsective authentication bearer token that is required to create a task, and or any other adjustments on the tasks.

+How to run, check the how_to_run.md file.